 Tenera Environmental.
 1988b.
 Diablo Canyon Power Plant Thermal Effects Monitoring Program.
 Final Report.
 Prepared for Pacific Gas & Electric.

 Tenera Environmental.
 1994.
 Thermal Effects Monitoring Program.
 1993 Annual Report.
 Diablo Canyon Power Plant.
 Prepared for Pacific Gas & Electric.

 Thom, R.M. and Widdowson, T.B.
 1978.
 A resurvey of E. Yale Dawson’s 42 intertidal algal transects on the southern California mainland after 15 years.
 Bulletin of the Southern California Academy of Science.
 77:1-13.

-The following references were used for the target species descriptions used in this website.
+The following references were used for the target species and trend graph descriptions used in this website.

 Abbott IA and Hollenberg GJ (1976) Marine algae of California.
 Stanford Univ Press, Stanford, CA

 Adams M J. Intertidal Organisms EZ-ID guides.
 9/12/2006.
 Washington State University.
 May 13, 2009 <http://beachwatchers.wsu.edu/ezidweb/seagrasses/Phyllospadix.htm>

 Altstatt JM, Ambrose RF, Engle JM, Haaker PL, Lafferty KD, Raimondi PT (1996) Recent declines of black abalone Haliotis cracherodii on the mainland coast of central California.
 Mar Ecol Prog Ser 142:185–192

 Armstrong SL (1984) Morphology and Tissue Mechanics of the brown alga Hedophyllum sessile.
 Dept of Zoology, Duke Universtiy, PhD dissertation